 There are also challenges that don’t seem related to motor skills but that can make handwriting difficult.
 For example, if kids are impulsive, they may rush through assignments.
 That can result in sloppy work and many mistakes.

 No matter what’s behind your child’s trouble with handwriting, there are things you and the school can do to help.

 An important step is to take notes on what you’re seeing and talk to your child’s teacher or pediatrician.
 They can be great sources of information and advice.

 Even if you’re not sure what’s going on, you can still work on building skills at home.
-Explore a collection of strategies you can try.
-These include:
+You can try things like:

 You can also find help for your child at school.
 Talk to the teacher about strategies that help in the classroom, and how you can use them at home.
 Ask about technology that could help, too, like speech-to-text.

 Don’t forget to celebrate progress as your child works on handwriting.
-Remind your child that everyone has difficulty with something—and that all people have strengths, too.
+Remind your child that everyone has trouble with something—and that all people have strengths, too.